2bbb/ofxCrushAppsUsingOfxOsc/README.md

 ## Target

-artwork using ~oF0.9.3 and ofxOsc
+artwork using ~oF0.9.3 and ofxOscReceiver

 ## Notice